StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/CREATE ROUTINE LOAD.md

 );
 ```

-#### Avro schema contains a nested record field
+#### Avro schema contains a nested record-type field

-Suppose the Avro schema contains a nested record field, and you need to load the subfield in a nested record field into StarRocks.
+Suppose the Avro schema contains a nested record-type field, and you need to load the subfield in a nested record-type field into StarRocks.

 **Prepare a dataset**

 **Avro schema**

 1. Create the following Avro schema file `avro_schema2.avsc`.
 The outer Avro record includes five fields which are `id`, `name`, `checked`, `sensor_type` and `data` in sequence.
-And the field `data` has a nested record`data_record`.
+And the field `data` has a nested record `data_record`.

       ```JSON
       {